ubranch/shotgun/design/architecture.md

     -   **`FileNode` struct**: Represents a file or folder in the tree.
 Includes `Name`, `Path`, `RelPath`, `IsDir`, `Children`, and `Excluded` (for UI state).
     -   **`ListFiles(dirPath string) ([]*FileNode, error)`**:
         -   Takes a directory path as input.
-        -   Recursively scans the directory.
+        -   Creates a single root `FileNode` representing `dirPath` itself.
+        -   The `Name` of this root node is the base name of `dirPath`.
+        -   The `RelPath` of this root node is `"."`.
+        -   `IsDir` for this root node is `true`.
+        -   Its `Children` are populated by recursively scanning the `dirPath`.
-        -   Builds a tree structure of `FileNode` objects.
+        -   This recursive scan builds a tree structure of `FileNode` objects for the contents of `dirPath`.
         -   Uses `os.ReadDir` and `path/filepath` for file system interaction.
         -   Sorts entries (directories first, then by name).
-        -   Returns the tree structure to the frontend.
+        -   Returns a slice containing only the single root `FileNode` to the frontend.
     -   **`GenerateShotgunOutput(rootDir string, excludedPaths []string) (string, error)`**:
         -   Takes the root directory path and a list of relative paths to exclude.
         -   **Tree Generation**: